Ralph Mercado: Career

 Thereafter the sale of RMM, Ralph Mercado returned to promoting salsa concerts, on a global basis.
 He retained control of three music publishing firms, RMM Filmworks and Ralph Mercado Presents.
 He also owned, in whole or part, Manhattan clubs Babalu and the Latin Quarter, as well as the Conga Room in Los Angeles.

 Awards and recognition

 In 1998, Mercado received the El Premio Billboard Lifetime Achievement Award.
 On September 28, 2008, Mercado was honored by Union City, New Jersey with the key to the city and a star on the Walk of Fame at Union City's Celia Cruz Park.

 Personal life

-Mercado had lived in Cresskill and Hackensack, New Jersey, before moving to Cliffside Park, New Jersey, where he lived the rest of his life, though he also owned an apartment in Manhattan.
+Mercado had lived in Cresskill and Hackensack, New Jersey, before moving to Cliffside Park, New Jersey, with his brothers John Ayala, Richard Ayala and Jorge Sanchez, and his sister Angelica Kreiger; he lived in Cliffside Park the rest of his life, although he also kept an apartment in Manhattan.
+He was a father to 4 daughters and one son.

-Mercado died on March 10, 2009, at age 67 at Hackensack University Medical Center in Hackensack from cancer.
-He was survived by his second wife - Cynthia; his daughters - Debra, Damaris, Melissa and Chanel; his son - Ralph III; his brothers - John Ayala, Richard Ayala and Jorge Sanchez; his sister - Angelica Kreiger; and six grandchildren.
+He died on March 10, 2009, at age 67 at Hackensack University Medical Center in Hackensack from cancer.